0xPolycode/klaster-protocol-contracts/README.md

     We plan on building wrappers around AAVE and Uniswap to demonstrate this functionality.

 4. Handshake - the source chain McToken contract is waiting for the response from the destination chain that the transaction was successfull.
 If you recall the `expiry` variable from the 2nd step - this is where it comes into play.
 The source chain has _optimistically_ assumed that the transcation will be a success.
 If, however, it does not receive the handshake success from CCIP in some defined amount of time - e.g. `3 * expiry`, it will consider the destination chain action a failure - and provide the user with steps to recover their funds - usually by allowing them to mint their tokens back.

+### Allow & Execute

+Since the recipient of the CCIP call on the destination chain is the token contract itself, it can (in a single transaction), create an allowance to a different smart contract, execute the required function and (if needed) revoke the allowance.

+This is required behavior for the AAVE/Uniswap case presented above and another feature which makes MultiChain Tokens an amazing solution for cross-chain DeFi!

 ## Deployments